LinuxCommandLibrary

 ppmfile

-The PPM file to read.
-If not specified, ppmcolormask reads from standard input.
+The path to the input PPM image file.
+If not provided, ppmcolormask reads from standard input (stdin).

 DESCRIPTION